DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 #### Finding the right course for you and getting help

-You can [find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+[Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) lists courses leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).

 You can also search courses by: